twn-wi11i4m/HongKongMarkSixAnalysis/README.md

 ## Disclaimer

 This project is for educational and research purposes only.
 Lottery outcomes are random, and past trends do not influence future draws.

+Some content in this project was generated with the assistance of AI tools.
+While accuracy and clarity have been prioritized, users are encouraged to independently verify any critical information.